nens/lizard-client/README.md

 ### Deployment
-For the deployment on frontend repositories we make use of the the client deployment repository https://github.com/nens/client-deployment.
+For the deployment of frontend repositories we make use of the the client deployment repository https://github.com/nens/client-deployment.
 It is already included as a gitsubmodule in this repo.